EURODEO/e-soh/datastore/README.md

 (note how we _subtract_ a _negative_ value to current time to get a value into the future)

-### Start service in "infinite" mode (accommodating "all" possible obs times), and run a test
+### Start service in "infinite" mode (accommodating "all" possible obs times) and run a test

 ```text
 docker compose down --volumes